dantejauregui/aws_cloudfront_s3_lambda_dynamoDB_terraform/README.md

 Due to we are using AWS Cloudfront in front of S3 static files, then *the S3 bucket has to remain Private* so Cloudfront can be the only one to access it through OAC.
 Meaning we will use a Cloudfront Distribution URL in the browser to access the index.html file, and not the traditional S3 hosting URL.

-## JS Script as static file need to Update latest Lambda URL
+## JS Script as Terraform Template waits input from Lambda URL before being deployed
-In order to work the visit counter, you need to go to script.js and update for the current "Lambda URL", with that can call JS the python lambda function and dynamoDB get affected
+Now we are using a Terraform template for the JS script called "script.js.tpl", and it waits until Lambda URL gets generated in order to use it in the JS script.
+So now this phase work automatically.